mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

  - Added as reviewers to relevant pull requests, to offer technical guidance and reviews

 6. The promotion is announced (details TBD)
- - Added to to the above list of core committers
+ - The new core committer is added to to the above list of core committers.
  - ...

 7. The new core committer is gifted with lot of :heart: and lot of swag :tada: (details TBD)